namesake.

 Elephant ear grass, O elephant ear grass,

 we anticipated you to be our most boring entry, but you turn out to be our hope and savior.
 Besides serving as a protective sanctuary for many nesting birds with your razor-sharp blade edges, research indicates you absorb four times as much carbon dioxide as do trees and other plants.
-With proper precautions to eliminate wanton introduction as an invasive species, you may be introduced to new environments cheaply and easily, and help us address climate change.
+With proper precautions to eliminate wanton introduction as an invasive species, you may be introduced to new environments cheaply and easily, to help us address climate change.

 noble >